cc-odonnell/portfolio/README.md

 ![Core Comp](./assets/CoreCompetencies.png)

-Read more about me here: Skills and Areas of Interest

 Connect with me on [LinkedIn](https://www.linkedin.com/in/cecilia-o-donnell/)

-# Sample Projects
+## Sample Projects

-_Note: Visualizations Created with Tableau.
+_Note: Visualizations created with Tableau.
 Data taken from publicly available sources._

-## Navigating the Future of High-Cap Investments: The Challenges of Forecasting
+### The Future of High-Cap Investments: The Challenges of Forecasting

 Using census data, I undertook the task of predicting Target store locations by simulating a 2017 perspective and projecting forward to 2019.
 Despite relying on population growth data, my recommendations and actual store placements rarely aligned with high-growth areas, underscoring the complexity of accurate long-term forecasting.
 ![Tableau Data Viz](./assets/TableauMapsSmall.png)